sebwdz/JobAnalysis/core/docs/index.rst

-.. core documentation master file, created by sphinx-quickstart.
+..
+JobTrendsCore documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-core documentation!
+JobTrendsCore documentation!
 ==============================================

 Contents: